criticalstack/swoll/README.md

 `-r '$root/run/containerd/containerd.sock'` : In order to resolve kernel events to the kubernetes container in which it was sourced, the tool needs to know where the hosts [CRI socket](https://kubernetes.io/blog/2016/12/container-runtime-interface-cri-in-kubernetes/).
 In this case, it is prefixed with `$root`, so it will take the `-A` (alt-root) option and prepend that to the lookup.
 In this case, the CRI socket can be found at `/proc/1337/root/run/containerd/containerd.sock`

 `-n syswsall` : if this flag is supplied, you will only see traces on hosts in this kubernetes namespace.
-In this case `syswall`
+In this case `swoll`

 `app=nginx-with-writer` : only trace hosts/PODS that match this kubernetes [label selector](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)